hegdepavankumar/websites-a-programmer-should-visit/README.md

 | [<img src="https://github.com/hegdepavankumar.png?size=115" width="115"><br><sub>@hegdepavankumar</sub>](https://github.com/hegdepavankumar) |

-           Hey Everyone Please give a star .. and Follow me for more amazing project ideas and Updates⭐ and don't forgot to fork the repo....
+           Hey Everyone Please Drop a star .. and Follow me for more amazing project ideas and Updates⭐ and don't forgot to fork the repo....
           ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Thank you~~~🙏😍~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~